ampproject/amphtml/extensions/amp-iframe/amp-iframe.md

 }, '*');
 ```

-The Iframe can listen to an `intersection` message from the parent window to receive the intersection data.
+The iframe can listen to an `intersection` message from the parent window to receive the intersection data.

-Example of Iframe `send-intersection` request:
+Example of iframe `send-intersection` request:
 ```javascript
 window.addEventListener('message', function(event) {
   const listener = function(event) {